Samsung's Memorial Day Sale Is Live with Savings on TVs, Phones & More

-Samsung is going full force for Memorial Day 2022 by launching its huge Memorial Day Sale with Black Friday-level deals on appliances, TVs, Galaxy smartphones and more.
+Samsung is going full force for Memorial Day 2022 with its huge Memorial Day Sale — full of Black Friday-level deals on appliances, TVs, Galaxy smartphones and more.
 Leading up to the official holiday weekend on May 30, Samsung is offering major discounts on new devices, washers and dryers, and the entire S22 lineup of smartphones.

 Until June 8, you can score up to $4,000 off Samsung's 4K, 8K, and QLED TVs.
 The Memorial Day sale also features exclusive and limited-time deals (keyword here: limited time) across a number of categories.
 Samsung is treating shoppers to $100 of instant Samsung Credit and up to $1000 enhanced Trade-in credit with the Galaxy S22 Ultra — plus a number of other can't-miss deals that include $50 off trending products like the Galaxy Buds Pro and up to $600 off the Tab S8 family of tablets.